tjercus/ng2-civ/README.md

 npm run start.deving

 ## TODO
+ # EPIC 2
  - Introduce Road
- - Introduce Railroad
+ - Introduce Turns
  - Introduce a dashboard with context actions for a Settler
- - Introduce Turns
  - Land units should be able to move more than one square per turn

  - Support Mountains
  - Use Icons for Surfaces and Units
  - Introduce City Unit